We Publish Our Accuracy Numbers. Here's Why.

 Ground truth comes from human reviewers.
 Every AI extraction is compared against a human-verified result.
 When a user corrects an AI output — fixing an equipment tag, adding a missed item, changing a classification — that correction becomes ground truth data.
 We're measuring against real-world expert judgment, not synthetic test sets.

 We don't exclude hard cases.
 Some vendors test on clean, well-formatted documents and report the results as representative.
 We include everything — the 1997 scan of a hand-drawn mechanical schedule, the PDF where someone filled in an Excel table with merged cells and printed it sideways, the spec book where the MEP sections start on page 247.
-Our numbers reflect the actual document quality you encounter on real projects.
+Our reporting reflects the actual document quality you encounter on real projects.

 Why publishing creates accountability